Diversity & Inclusion: Are marketers doing enough?

 As marketing professionals and leaders of marketing teams, we need to learn about bias, build key skills and work across boundaries.
 We must become a champion for behaviours that facilitate deeper understanding, and change communication in the industry to see better results and build a fairer, inclusive future that works for everyone.

-If you are interested in learning how to review your marketing communications, recognise unconscious bias and create diverse, un-stereotyped and inclusive content marketing, then sign up for our brand new Diversity and Inclusion in Marketing Communications training course.
-You’ll discover how your business can accurately and authentically represent the true diversity of its consumer base.
+If you are interested in learning how to review your marketing communications, recognise unconscious bias and create diverse and inclusive content marketing, then sign up for our Inclusion in Marketing training course which provides insight and knowledge to help marketers embed inclusivity into their activities.

 - 0 views